cert-lv/graphoscope/docs/admin.md

 Now service is ready to run in a production mode.
 Open `graphoscope.yaml` file, set `environment: prod` and restart the service.

+## Global graph settings

+`Settings` tab contains many settings related to the styling of nodes/edges and interaction with graph elements.
+Some individual settings can be found in a `Profile` section.

 ## User management

 In the same window you can: